bsmr-erlang/Kent-Erlang-Robotic-Library/trunk/README.txt

 USAGE & EXAMPLE
 ===============

-Reffer to INSTALL.txt for more information
+Refer to INSTALL.txt for more information

 AUTHORS
 =======